argoproj/argo-cd/docs/roadmap.md

 #### Release Champion

-To help manage all the steps involved in a release, we will have a release champion.
-The release champion will be responsible for a checklist of items for their release.
+To help manage all the steps involved in a release, we will have a Release Champion.
+The Release Champion will be responsible for a checklist of items for their release.
 The checklist will be an issue template in a new argoproj/releases repository.

-The release champion can be anyone in the Argo CD community.
+The Release Champion can be anyone in the Argo CD community.
 Some tasks (like cherry-picking bug fixes and cutting releases) require [Approver](https://github.com/argoproj/argoproj/blob/master/community/membership.md#community-membership) membership.
 The Release Champion can delegate tasks when necessary and will be responsible for coordinating with the Approver.

+The Release Champion must be granted triage access in the Releases repository so that they can check off completed tasks.

 ### Feature Acceptance Criteria